Nuclei-Software/nuclei-tool-guide/source/xlmodel/intro.rst

 **Known Issues:**

-- Does not support smp ECLIC, cidu and cache emulation
+- Does not support smp ECLIC, CIDU and CACHE emulation

 **New Features:**

+- Nuclei 200/300/900/1000 are supported, and support cpu core name are aligned with Nuclei SDK 0.7.1 release.
-- Added support for Windows systems
+- Added support for Windows system, now both windows and linux system are supported.
 - Added important parameters such as ``--cpu``, ``--ext``, and ``--mem``, and changed the ``--time`` parameter to ``--timeout``
 - Added rough cycle calculation for vector instructions